biomed-dmnlp-lab/NHL-Recurrence-Identification-from-EHR/README.md

 ## Directory

 ## Installation/Usage
-For running the final tool, given the dataset is in required format; refer to [documention](../../wiki/How-to-Run-Final-Pipeline)
+For running the final tool make sure the dataset is in required format; refer to [documention](../../wiki/How-to-Run-Final-Pipeline)

 ## Documentation
 [Repo Wiki](../../wiki)